-When you think about solar incentives, you likely think of federal incentives first.
-An incentive that most people are likely familiar with is the Federal Solar Investment Tax Credit (ITC).
-This incentive is a tax credit for a specified percentage of the cost of your solar system.
+Federal incentives are the type of incentives that you are most likely to have heard of.
+An incentive many people are likely to be familiar with is the Federal Solar Investment Tax Credit (ITC).
+This is a tax credit for a specified percentage of the cost of your solar system.

-To more fully understand how the ITC may apply to you, reach out to your local Lansdale solar panel installer and ask for more information.
+To better understand how the ITC may apply to your situation, contact your local Lansdale solar panel installer and request more information.

 More information about the new Inflation Reduction Act can be found here.
-Your local Lansdale solar panel installation experts can answer your questions and explain how the new Clean Energy Credit applies to you.
+Your local Lansdale solar panel company is the best resource for answering your questions about the new Clean Energy Credit and how it may apply to you.

 State & Local Solar Incentives

-Some solar incentives may be provided at the state and local level.
-Like with federal incentives, these might include rebates, tax credits and more.
-Certain incentives are ongoing, while others are available for a limited time.
-Incentives may be offered by your county or municipality, or by the Pennsylvania government.
+Tax credits, rebates and more might be provided at multiple levels.
+On top of federal solar incentives, there are often state and local ones, too.
+Certain incentives are ongoing, while others may only be available for a limited time.
+They may be offered by your county or municipality, or by the Pennsylvania government.

 Next Steps for Installing Solar in Lansdale

-There are a number of different solar incentives: those provided by the federal government, those provided by the Pennsylvania government and those provided by local utility companies, to name a few.
-Solar energy utilization has grown enormously in the last 15 years, thanks to these incentives.
-We suggest talking to your local Lansdale solar installer for more information about these incentives and to be sure that you're getting the largest number possible for your solar system.
+There are many kinds of solar incentives: those provided by the federal government, those provided by the Pennsylvania government and those provided by local utility companies, to name a few.
+Solar energy use has grown tremendously in the last 15 years, partially due to these incentives.
+We suggest talking to your local Lansdale solar installer for more information about these incentives and to be sure that you're getting the most money possible for your solar panels.